 Alex Proyas’ 1998 film Dark City borrows a lot from familiar urban noir storytelling, but its style and story both have their own deceptions to uncover, which I won’t spoil here.
 It’s enough to say that it begins with amnesia, a deadly crime, and a man on the run.

 As in Dishonored, life in Dark City centers on its residents’ uncertainty about where they stand—literally, given the city’s let’s say unreliable topography—why they’re doing what they’re doing, and what it all really means.
 In a place of apparent monolithic size and dimension, nothing stops moving.
 Navigating this anxiety are a cast of characters anchored by Rufus Sewell, Kiefer Sutherland, Jennifer Connelly, and William Hurt, and they all turn in suitably uncanny performances.
 Dark City was also one of the late Roger Ebert’s best-reviewed movies, and for that reason I link his writing here.
 There may be spoilers, but Ebert’s take is worth it.

 Although both films are much more well-known than Dark City, you might also check out Terry Gilliam’s Brazil or Christopher Nolan’s The Prestige.
 The two movies give more than a few tips of their hat to many of the themes surfacing in Dishonored’s fallen city.

-For more installments of ‘If you like...’, check out Patrick’s recommendations for Mass Effect (opens in new tab), Skyrim (opens in new tab), Fallout 3 (opens in new tab), and Deus Ex (opens in new tab) fans.
+For more installments of ‘If you like...’, check out Patrick’s recommendations for Mass Effect, Skyrim, Fallout 3, and Deus Ex fans.